dhruvilp/frontend/README.md

 **A working version of the front end can be viewed [here](http://hackru-frontend.s3-website-us-west-2.amazonaws.com/).**

-### We are writing wiki documentation which will supercede this long README file.
+### We are writing wiki documentation which will contain all the info that used to be on this README.
 Stay tuned.

 ### Master branch build status: